 We freshened up, had our lunch and planned to do some Oia town sightseeing.
 Our host guided us through a tourist map of the Oia town center, which was just a km away from our hotel.
 Luckily his wife was driving to Oia and she offered to drop us.

+Oia also has a small port, Amoudi, which can be reached by a set of 300 steps leading down and has some of the best swimming spots.
 To behold the best sunset view possible you may need to reserve a table in one of the restaurants as the best vantage points will always be crowded with the tourists waiting there well before the sunset.

 We returned to our room after the sunset.
 Had our dinner and retired to our bed.
 There are many places of interest around Oia and Fira.
 You can do it either by renting a car or by hiking.
 We had only one day at hand and had to take a ferry back to Athens next day evening hence the best option for us was to do a catamaran tour.

-Our first stop was supposed to be the red beach which we could not make due to the high tide but our captain promised to make for it by stopping at one of the swimming spots near Amoudi bay.
+Our first stop was supposed to be the red beach which we could not make due to the high tide but our captain promised to make for it by stopping at one of the swimming spots near Amoudi Bay.

 We headed to the Hot Springs, which is the major proof of the strong volcanic activity present even to this day.
 While few of us chose to remain on deck and take pictures others chose to swim through and soak in the volcano’s hot springs.